Packages

 }

-In this case, the Task config was written locally in the Add/Edit Task modal within Morpheus rather than sourced from elsewhere (such as a Github repository).
+In this case, the Task config was written locally in the Add/Edit Task modal within HPE Morpheus Enterprise rather than sourced from elsewhere (such as a Github repository).
 The Task content itself is a distinct resource and is referenced in the Task resource by UUID.
 Outside resources can also be referenced by HCL referenced resource naming such as in the following example where a workload-type resource references a virtual-image resource:

 resource "virtual-image" "vmware_vsphere_image_morpheus_almalinux_9_20240324" {